 Warning: This video opens with language some parents might find inappropriate for children.

-Metal has always been a part of my musical life — from that day in 1975 when I first heard KISS Alive I. And I can honestly say, in many ways it has made me a better musician and, oddly, a better person.
-Here are five reasons I think all kids should listen to metal.
+Metal has always been a part of my musical life — from that day in 1975 when I first heard KISS Alive I. And I can honestly say, in many ways, it has made me a better musician and, oddly, a better person.

 Children are aggressive by nature.
 More evolution, I guess.
 But as parents, we have a tendency to discourage aggressive behavior.
 Sometimes we allow kids to channel that aggression into sports, but that comes with a host of emotional baggage.
 Yeah, kids learn about the competitive spirit and sportsmanship, but they are also saddled with that whole winning thing, not to mention the unreasonable expectations of a dad who is living vicariously through his child.